THOUSAND-SKY/chatgpt-cli/README.md

 $ chatgpt # Clears history
 ```

+## Changing the AI

+By default it's using phind.
+You can change to openAI chatGPT by tweaking [chatgpt.py](chatgpt.py), see the end of that file.

 ## How it works

-The ChatGPT CLI uses the OpenAI ChatCompletion API to interact with the ChatGPT language model.
 It sends a series of messages as input to the API, including system messages, user messages, and assistant messages.
 The assistant message contains the response from the model.

-The conversation history is stored in a JSON file in the cache directory, which can be customized using the `XDG_CACHE_DIR` environment variable.
+The conversation history is stored in a JSON file in the cache directory, which can be customized using the `XDG_CACHE_DIR` (usually `~/.cache`) environment variable.
 The program streams the response from the model and displays it on the terminal.
 It also handles interrupts (SIGINT) to save the conversation history before exiting.

 ## Contributing